Search jobs from management roles to chef’s post, bar staff to kitchen staff

-Walking that line between what is great in an interview and what is likely to get you shoved out the door at the first opportunity can be tricky, so we have rounded up some of the worst interview offences to help you on your way.
+Walking that line between what’s great in an interview and what’s likely to get you shoved out the door at the first opportunity can be tricky, so we’ve rounded up some of the worst interview offences to help you on your way.

-We all know being late for an interview is up there with the worst of the interview no-no’s – if you can’t get to an interview on time then what are the chances of you being reliable enough to get there on time, every time?
+Being late for an interview is up there with the worst of the interview no-no mistakes – if you can’t get to an interview on time then what are the chances of you being reliable enough to get there on time, every time?
 However, being too early for an interview, particularly in the hospitality industry, can be just as annoying for prospective employers.
 Their time is precious; they might be getting the bar set up for service or handing over to their deputy or even doing their interview preparation too.
-Ten minutes early is just fine (but no later!).
+We think 10 minutes early is just fine (but no later!).

-We are not in any way shape or form telling you to go to an interview in your trackies and a hoodie (although I have borne witness to this on more than one occasion).
-It isn’t always true however that every interview requires you to be suited and booted.
-As ever the middle ground and a touch of common sense are required.
+We are not in any way shape or form telling you to go to an interview in your trackies and a hoodie (although we have borne witness to this on more than one occasion).
+And it isn’t true that every interview requires you to be suited and booted.
+As ever, the middle ground and a touch of common sense are required.
 Think about the role and the venue you are interviewing for and dress accordingly.
-And I will repeat it just in case you missed it, no trackies no hoodies and no caps – ok?
+And we will repeat it just in case you missed it, no trackies no hoodies and no caps – ok?

-You need to be prepared (see article).
-With the right preparation, you will have plenty to say so make sure you do just that; one word answers or shoulder shrugs will not show the employer you are the friendly and approachable bar team member that they have been searching for.
-But here comes the rub, talking too much is well frankly a bit irritating.
+You need to be prepared (see article link).
+With the right preparation, you’ll have plenty to say so make sure you do just that; one word answers or shoulder shrugs will not demonstrate that you’re the friendly and approachable bar team member they’ve been searching for.
+But here comes the rub: talking too much is, well frankly, a bit irritating.
 Work hard at not waffling on and make sure they can ask their questions.
 Good preparation will ensure your answers are relevant, to the point and allow the interview to flow.

-Preparing well thought out, pertinent questions is a basic requirement in interview preparation but not to the point that you turn the end of the interview into some kind of interrogation.
-Pick your questions carefully and make sure they are not about something already covered in the interview.
+Preparing well-thought out, pertinent questions is a basic preparation requirement but not to the point that you turn the end of the interview into some kind of interrogation.
+Pick your questions carefully and make sure they’re not about something already covered in the interview.
 Also, just a word from the wise – don’t ask about holiday allowances and how to book time off, it is not a strong look.
-There are a few more absolute no argument or discussion no no’s that we cannot leave out:
+There are a few more absolute rules:

 Now, much of this is tongue in cheek, but it does go back to the basics of good, carefully thought out interview preparation.
-The interview is your time to make an impression, just make sure it is the right one.
+The interview is your chance to make an impression, just make sure it’s the right one.